usnistgov/BallotDefinition/examples/interoperable_ballot_styles.md

 </BallotFormat>
 ```

-Information about fiducial marks, such as those shown on the borders of `*def_2.pdf`, can also be included.
+Information about fiducial marks, such as those shown on the page borders of `*def_2.pdf`, can also be included.
 The `GeometryId` property is used in elements to define the size and shape of target areas with a shared ID.

 ```xml
 <FiducialMark>